February 17, 2015 1 Comment

 We just published a Temkin Group report, Employee Engagement Benchmark Study, 2015, which is our annual analysis of U.S. employees.
 Here’s the executive summary:

-We used the Temkin Employee Engagement Index to analyze the engagement levels of more than 5,000 U.S. employees, and we found that employee engagement has decreased over last year.
-As highly engaged employees try harder, recommend the company, help others, and take less sick time, this trend should be troubling for companies.
-However, employee engagement levels vary across different organizations, industries, and individuals.
-Companies that outperform their peers in financial performance and customer experience enjoy a considerably more engaged work force.
-Our research also shows that the real estate sector has the most engaged employees of any industry, while public administration has the fewest.
-Additionally, we found that highly engaged employees tend to be frontline employees, high-income earners, and male.
-Given the significant value of engaged employees, we recommend that companies improve this area by using our Five I’s of Employee Engagement: Inform, Inspire, Instruct, Involve, and Incent.
+We used the Temkin Employee Engagement Index to analyze the engagement levels of more than 5,000 U.S. employees.
+We found that although employee engagement overall has increased over the past year, engagement levels still vary by organization, industry, and individual.
+Companies with stronger financial performances and better customer experience have employees who are considerably more engaged than their peers.
+Our research also shows that out of all the industries, the construction sector has the highest percentage of engaged employees, while the transportation and warehousing sector has the lowest.
+We additionally found that large companies have a lower percentage of engaged employees than smaller companies do.
+On an individual level, our research shows that frontline employees, high-income earners, and males tend to be more highly engaged.
+Given the significant value of engaged employees, we recommend that companies improve engagement levels by mastering our Five I’s of Employee Engagement: Inform, Inspire, Instruct, Involve, and Incent.

 Some of the other findings from the research include: